home-assistant/home-assistant.io/source/_integrations/switcher_kis.markdown

 For Switcher Breeze the integration provides the following buttons:

-- For devices which are also controlled in other ways or often goes out of sync with Switcher Breeze there are `Assume on` & `Assume off` buttons which you can use to can tell Switcher Breeze if your device is currently running or not without sending a new command to the device.
+- For devices that are also controlled in other ways or often go out of sync with Switcher Breeze, there are `Assume on` & `Assume off` buttons which you can use to can tell Switcher Breeze if your device is currently running or not without sending a new command to the device.

-- For devices which does not support swing status for the vertical swing, the integration provides separate `Vertical swing on` & `Vertical swing off` buttons.
+- For devices which do not support swing status for the vertical swing, the integration provides separate `Vertical swing on` & `Vertical swing off` buttons.

 ## Sensors